juntao/arenztopia/content/essential_info.md

 Here you will be able to make a bank account, which will allow you to make all sorts of monetary transactions.
 Just click [here](https://forms.gle/tteFKkiG3eshnPvh6).

 ### Buying
 Looking for food, treats, toys, anything?
-You can buy it [here]( https://forms.gle/T5LMgeBZ724sdPAi8).
+You can buy it [here](https://forms.gle/T5LMgeBZ724sdPAi8).
 Fill out the form and you will be notified the cost of your purchases.
 The money will be taken out of your account.

 ### Selling
-Have a buisness or just want to start selling something?
+Have a business or just want to start selling something?
 Fill out the form [here](https://forms.gle/3JZFU8iSrwuWwqJq6) and we will tell you the cost of the materials and you can make money that will be deposited in your account.

 ## History